Manicaria: Conservation

-The Laurentian University field research indicates that during a Manicaria harvest, special attention is given to how much of each palm was harvested for thatching purposes.
+The Laurentian University field researchindicates that during a Manicaria harvest, special attention is given to how much of each palm was harvested for thatching purposes.
 Mainly, it was indicated that least three leaves are left on each tree so that the palms were able to regenerate.
 Also, the harvest location was rotated to further ensure that regeneration of the Manicaria saccifera occurs.
 Although locals practice these two types of management to ensure that the palm does regenerate, they also indicated that they believe that this palm is a plant that will regenerate quickly and is not at risk of overharvesting, especially if done properly.

 In summary, research revealed that what is crucial in terms of the proper management of the Manicaria saccifera is regulating the clearing and draining of land for agriculture, highways, and other developments.
 As Manicaria saccifera only grows in wetland areas, clearing too many wetland areas can cause these its habitat to dry up.
 Continued appropriate conservation management in this important region and all wetlands where this important palm occurs will continue to ensure its survival.